Falkon: History

 The project was started as a research project in 2010.
 The first preview release, written in Python (using PyQt library), was ready by December 2010.
 In 2011 the source code was rewritten in C++ with a goal to create a full-featured general purpose portable web browser based on QtWebKit, with the initial target being visual integration with the look and feel of multiple desktop environments including Microsoft Windows, GNOME, and KDE Plasma.
 Version 1.6.6 (May 2014) still supported Windows 2000.

 On 30 March 2016, QupZilla 2.0 was released.
-It marked the transition from QtWebKit to Qt WebEngine.
+It marked the transition from QtWebKit to QtWebEngine.

 On 10 August 2017, QupZilla's developer David Rosca announced in a blog post that QupZilla had become a KDE project.
 After the release of Qupzilla 2.2 the project was renamed to Falkon.
 KDE Falkon 3.0 was released on 27 February 2018.

 Falkon 3.0.1 was included in Lubuntu 18.10 beta but replaced with Firefox in the actual Lubuntu 18.10 release.

 Falkon 3.2.0 was released on 31 January 2022.

 On 14 February 2022, Falkon started transitioning to KDE Gear by adopting the same version number.
 Starting with version 22.04 on 21 April 2022, the first version of Falkon as part of KDE Gear was released.
 Official releases are thus announced on the KDE news website rather than the official Falkon website.

-The most recent version is 22.12, released on 8 December 2022.